 RG&E made this locomotive available to the museum at a very reasonable price, and Conrail cooperated by moving the locomotive to the Museum at a nominal move charge on September 9, 1991.
 Since the locomotive had no number at RG&E, it was decided to number it 1941 for its build date.
 This was done for several reasons with the most important being safety during train operations.

-Designed for low-speed switching, only one axle on each truck is powered.
+Designed for low-speed switching in industrial settings, only one axle on each truck is powered.
 The siderods help transfer momentum from the powered axle to the unpowered axle.
 This unique and historic diesel switching locomotive was returned to active service at our museum in August 2012 after emerging from an intense multi-year restoration and rebuilding by our volunteers.
 It is used for special events throughout the year.

 - General Electric 45-ton side rod